Last updated here 2022 April 13 . The code has moved to GitHub; further updates are described there.

 Interestingly, the IMCCE (formerly known as the Bureau des Longitudes) in Paris is now providing ephemerides in the same format as JPL.
 (Note that these ephemerides have something of a flaw: the ranges start at noon instead of midnight, which can lead to small errors for almost all ephemeris code.
 I made some small revisions to my own code -- look for comments about IMCCE in jpleph.cpp for details -- that allow it to get around this problem; but other software may not have been modified yet to allow reading of IMCCE files.)

-You can click here for the download page, which offers ephemerides covering roughly 1900 to 2100 (about 18 MBytes) or 1000 to 3000 (about 180 MBytes), in both endiannesses.
-All four files will work with the software on this page, and with most other JPL ephemeris software... but not all; there are a few subtle differences in these files that may throw software that isn't expecting them, and the aforementioned flaw is probably a show-stopper for most uses.
+You can click here for the download page, which offers ephemerides covering roughly 1900 to 2100 (about 18 MBytes) and an ephemeris file covering years 1000 to 3000 (about 180 MBytes).
+These files will work with the software on this site, and with most other JPL ephemeris software... but not all other software; there are a few subtle differences in these files that may throw software that isn't expecting them, and the aforementioned flaw is probably a show-stopper for most uses.
 You can click here for the paper describing how these ephemerides were created.

 If you have a copy of Guide 8.0, you already have a large chunk of DE.
 On the second CD-ROM, the jpl_eph directory contains the file sub_de.406.
 This gives ephemerides for years 1800 to 2200, and is provided courtesy of Willmann-Bell.